the Cake: Guidelines for the Decorator

 if you cut an inch thick layer for the first cut, make each subsequent

-and decorated cake, even layers will show.
+and decorated cake, the neat and even layers of cake and filling will show.

 top and bottom of the cakes should be trimmed off.
 The top may be